 Right Before Serving:

-- Warm the potato rolls in the oven and brush with a little melted butter.
+- Warm the rolls in the oven and brush with a little melted butter.
 Sprinkle with fleur de sel for extra credit.

 - Step back and admire all your handy work.